-J-Man, Mikey, Gayla and Sosie laughing it up in
+J-Man, Mikey, Gayla and Sosie laughing it up in the summer of 2010. |

 In the beginning of our greatest loss, I would find myself laughing about some shared memory of my beloved Sister Gayla.
 It would strike me as awkward and make me question myself.
 Sometimes, the laughter would bring on the hysterical crying and screaming.
 Sometimes, I would just enjoy the memory and not focus on the loss.
 Most recently though, I am painfully aware that I don't laugh at much of anything, and I miss laughter as much as I miss my sister.